-When you fall behind in your property taxes, your home may be sold at an upset tax sale under Pennsylvania's Real Estate Tax Sale Law to satisfy the debt.
+When you fall behind in your property taxes in Pennsylvania, your home may be sold at an upset tax sale under Pennsylvania's Real Estate Tax Sale Law to satisfy the debt.
 If the property doesn't sell at the upset tax sale, then the tax claim bureau may proceed with a judicial tax sale.
 (A judicial tax sale goes through the court system.)
 If a property does not sell at the judicial sale, it goes on a repository list.

-In general, Pennsylvania's Real Estate Tax Sale Law says that you can't redeem your home after a sale.
+Pennsylvania's Real Estate Tax Sale Law says that you can't redeem your home after a sale.
 (72 P.S. § 5860.501).
 But you might be able to redeem in some circumstances.

-Under the Municipal Claims and Tax Lien Law, some counties provide a nine-month redemption period during which you may redeem the home.
+Under the state's Municipal Claims and Tax Lien law, some counties provide a nine-month redemption period during which you may redeem the home.
 (53 P.S. § 7293).
 A vacant property, however, isn't eligible for redemption.
-(53 P.S.
-Section 7293(c)).
+(53 P.S. § 7293(c)).